 It's interesting that people also cross their fingers when they're lying -- perhaps hoping for luck in not being caught, or forgiveness from God for the lie.

-02Why Do We Knock on Wood?
+02Why Do We Knock on Wood to Bring Luck?

 As with many superstitions, there is also a Christian explanation: that the wood represents the Cross, so when you touch or knock on wood, you are asking God to help your luck.

 Although that explanation for the superstition sounds logical, TodayIFoundOut.com has yet another explanation.
 According to their research, the earliest documented use of knocking on wood/touching wood comes from the late 1800s (for touching wood) and 1905 (for knocking on it).